 Another experience shift is in the engagement.
 How do you keep people engaged in an online experience?
 So, if you do not think about holding an engaging experience with value-add, it will be hard to keep attendees attentive.

-As far as user experiences go, it can get frustrating if the audio is terrible, the video is bad, then the content and engagement are awful.
+As far as user experiences go, it can get frustrating if the audio is terrible, the video is awful, then the content and engagement are terrible.

 Digital transformation will have an ever-evolving effect on the events industry.
-What can we expect in 2021 and thereafter?
+What can we expect in 2021 and after that?

 Event organizers will have to open up to more people.
 Streaming will become part of the mainstream event experience.
 That’s the first effect, in my opinion.